arangodb/arangodb/Documentation/DocuBlocks/Rest/Administration/get_admin_server_availability.md

 @RESTRETURNCODE{503}
-HTTP 503 will be returned in case the server is during startup or during shutdown, is set to read-only mode or is currently not a follower in an active failover setup.
+HTTP 503 will be returned in case the server is during startup or during shutdown, is set to read-only mode or is currently a follower in an active failover setup.
 @endDocuBlock